till2/till2.github.io/_posts/2023-03-21-gaussian_processes.md

 and the hyperparameter $a$ for exploration (higher $a$ means more exploration). <br>
 A common default value is $a = 0.01$ [[7]](http://krasserm.github.io/2018/03/21/bayesian-optimization/).

+### Example for an Application

+Bayesian optimization was used for hyperparameter tuning in the AlphaGo system, more details can be found in the [dedicated paper](https://arxiv.org/pdf/1812.06855.pdf).

 <!-- In-Text Citing -->
 <!--
 You can...